Bitterroot range ski routes

 On the South side of the creek, the basin below Castle Crag has good skiing.
 The cirque is guarded by nasty re-gen, but the worst of it can be avoided by approaching as far up drainage as possible.
 The large cirque has vast low angle North and East facing terrain, the North gullies of Castle crag, and at least one interesting West facing couloir.

-The Northwest shoulder of Castle crag has a series of excellent peak to creek runs which require deep low elevation snow.
-I don't think they ever get skied (perhaps they are unskied???), but appear to be worthy objectives.
-Totem peak requires a slog to get to, but both the short Northeast face and South face peak to creek are very good.
+The Northwest shoulder of Castle crag has a series of excellent peak to creek runs which require deep low elevation snow and feature rock slabs in places.
+Most of the obvious runs have been skied, but perhaps only a time or two.
 Further up the drainage, there are countless peak to creek runs for those willing to overnight and/or make the long approach.

 Moderate terrain in the Castle Crag cirque.